DevmonCoder/DevmonCoder/README.md

-- 👋 Hi, I’m @DevmonCoder, a passionate software developer and problem solver.
+- 👋 Hi, I’m @Carlos-Cristancho, a passionate software developer and problem solver.
 My journey is fueled by curiosity, discipline, and a deep love for technology and learning.
 - 👀 I’m interested in automating tasks, developing software for instrumentation and control, and creating tool to enhance productivity in software development.
 I'm diving deep into C#, C++, Python, Java, and Git to build real-world solutions.
 I'm passionate about mastering Agile Methodologies and building applications that solve practical problems.
 - 🌱 I’m currently learning about C# development and user interface design in Windows Forms.
 I'm also mastering Git for version control and GitHub for collaboration on open-source projects.
 - 💞️ I’m looking to collaborate on problems that involve task management applications, automated systems, and tools for productivity.
 Also open to working on open-source projects related to Python, C#, C++, Java, or automation tools.